RocketSoftware/jcl-projcl-vscode-ext/README.md

 * **Connection Profile Using zosmf**: The **Zowe Explorer** must be able to connect to the mainframe using a connection profile of the type **zosmf**.
 This implies a z/OSMF server must be running on the mainframe and accepting REST API requests.
 * A valid user ID and credential for accessing mainframe resources & services using **Zowe Explorer** in VS Code.
 * **PRO/JCL 3.6.1** or higher version must be installed in the z/OS system.
 See [PRO/JCL Installation](https://docs.rocketsoftware.com/bundle/projcl_364/page/qgk1680148808788.html) for information on installing PRO/JCL for z/OS.
-* The latest monthly cumulative service for PRO/JCL must be applied.
+* The latest cumulative service for PRO/JCL must be applied.
 * **IBM Liberty Profile Server for z/OS** must be installed & configured to enable PRO/JCL REST Services.
 See [Building a Liberty Profile server for PRO/JCL REST Services](https://docs.rocketsoftware.com/bundle/projcl_364/page/reb1680014883070.html) for details on installing & configuring the Liberty Profile server.
 * **PRO/JCL REST Services** must be installed & operational in the IBM Liberty server.
 See [PRO/JCL® REST Services Quick Start Guide](https://docs.rocketsoftware.com/bundle/projcl_364/page/htd1680014857177.html) for instructions on installing & deploying the PRO/JCL REST Services.